adbanner

 SOHOTON CAVE ADVENTURE:

-As we explored the cave, we had to crawl twice in a single file through a narrow passage and there's a path that you had to squeeze yourself through sideways technique.
+As we explore the cave, we have to crawl twice in a single file through a narrow passage and there's a path that you have to squeeze yourself through sideways technique.

 The Unforgettable Organ Story: